ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 Call Transcript → High Churn Risk → NBO Suggested → Script Generated → Supervisor Follow-up → Customer Retained

 This moves the system from passive labeling to proactive retention — combining automation with empathy.

 ---
-### 🔗 Optional: Integrate a Trained Telecom Churn Predictor

-This project optionally integrates with a trained telecom churn machine-learning model from [Telecom-Churn-Predictor](https://github.com/ReverendBayes/Telecom-Churn-Predictor/tree/main), which achieves **94.6% accuracy** on real-world telecom data.
-When enabled, the pipeline uses PII redaction to extract the customer’s phone number, then passes it into the model to return a churn risk classification — **High**, **Medium**, or **Low** — based on historical behavior patterns.

-This integration is critical because only **1 in 26 customers** will actually inform a company before leaving.
-The model surfaces silent churn signals that behavioral call analysis alone may miss, providing a more objective and data-grounded view of retention risk.

-The churn score is embedded directly into the insights output and drives personalized Next Best Offer (NBO) and follow-up script recommendations.

-If the churn model is not connected, the system defaults to GPT-3.5 to estimate churn risk using contextual patterns from the call — such as unresolved complaints, emotional volatility, and dissatisfaction cues.
-These inferences are supported by real-time sentiment signals extracted using HuggingFace transformers and a fine-tuned DistilBERT model.
-GPT then recommends offers and actions based on the combined emotional trajectory, conversational behavior of the customer, along with the Core Issue reported by the customer.

----